-The Task/Timeline panel, the Multimedia Catalog and the Calculation panel are always anchored on the right of the workspace.
+The Task/Timeline panel, the Pictures panel, the Icons panel and the Calculation panel are always anchored on the right of the workspace.
+Only one of these panels can be displayed at a time; when you open a new panel, the previous one is collapsed.